What Is RAID 5

 The data access speed is slower

 You may encounter a problem in which the data stored on the RAID 5 system is suddenly gone.
-To make matters worse, after you have tried so many different methods to recover the lost files and documents, only to find that the data stored on the RAID 5 is permanently gone with the disk failure.
+To make matters worse, after you have tried so many different methods to recover lost files , only to find that the data stored on the RAID 5 is permanently gone with the disk failure.

 But can you still restore the permanently deleted files and documents?
 The answer is yes.
 If you have unfortunately encountered a data loss problem and nothing changed after trying various ways to recover it, then it is suggested that you use EaseUS Data Recovery Wizard.